gml7/Lundquist-CMOR438-Spring2025/Supervised Learning/README.md

 - K-nearest neighbor for classification and regression

 ## Implementations
-How each algorithm works is illustrated in a jupyter notebook, using a Julia 1.11.5 kernel.
+How each algorithm works is illustrated in a jupyter notebook, using a Julia kernel.
 The single neuron models are implemented in a separate Julia file, which may be included in other projects.

 ## Data
-We use the venerable UCI Wine dataset for the lightweight single neuron and nearest neighbor algorithms, and we use the EMNIST dataset of handwritten letters to demonstrate neural networks.
+We use the venerable UCI Wine dataset for the lightweight single neuron and nearest neighbor algorithms, and we use the FashionMNIST dataset to demonstrate neural networks.
 Each has well-defined features and targets to train on.